ayda-yazdani/regex-engine/README.md

 # Regex Engine

-A regex engine built from scratch that compiles patterns into DFAs for guaranteed linear-time matching, because I had no idea where I could apply Thompson's construction irl when I learned about it in my lectures :).
+A regex engine built from scratch that compiles patterns into deterministic finite automata (DFAs) for guaranteed linear-time matching, because I had no idea where I could apply Thompson's construction irl when I learned about it in my lectures :).
 Immune to ReDoS [[1]](#references) by design, which is an added bonus I learned about through research [[2]](#references).

 ## How to use this repo